Data Privacy

 | DOM Snapshots | Serialized DOM mutations recorded by session recording technology for instant replay | On enabled websites only, for the replay buffer (last 1 to 5 minutes, configurable) |

-| Screenshots | Pixel capture of the visible viewport or the full page | On user action (click capture button) |
+| Screenshots | Pixel capture of the visible area or the full page | On user action (click capture button) |

-| Screen Recordings | Video of the browser tab or desktop using the browser's built-in recording capabilities | On user action (start/stop recording) |
+| Screen Recordings | Video of the current tab or full screen using the browser's built-in recording capabilities | On user action (start/stop recording) |

 | User Action Timeline | Clicks, keypresses, and navigation events with timestamps | Continuously while extension is active on the page |

-| Page Metadata | Page URL, title, viewport dimensions, browser info | At the time of capture |
+| Page Metadata | Page URL, page title, timestamp, OS, browser and version, viewport size, pixel ratio, language, network speed, and approximate country | At the time the check is created |

 What the Extension Does Not Collect